David Dickson (minister)

 David Dickson (1583-1663) was a Church of Scotland minister and theologian.

+He preached in Irvine before becoming a Professor of theology at Glasgow University.
+He and Alexander Henderson led the protests against the Book of Common Prayer in 1637.

 Life

+Early life and church career

 David Dickson of Busby was born in Glasgow in 1583.
 He was the son of John Dickson, a wealthy local merchant with premises on the Trongate.
-He was at first intended for the mercantile profession, but instead studied for the Church.
+He was at first intended for the mercantile profession, but after a lengthy illness, he studied for the Church.
 After studying at Glasgow University he gained an M.A. around 1601.
 He was then appointed Regent of Philosophy in the University.
 On 31 March 1618. he was ordained as minister of Irvine.
-He declared against the Perth Articles, and was summoned before the Court of High Commission.
-Declining its authority, he was deprived of office.
-In 1622 he was allowed to return to his parish.